hariveliki/hpc-mc1/README.md

         **Advantage of Publish-Subscribe Pattern:<br /> No complex programming is required to add or remove subscribers to a topic.
 Thus publish-subscribe systems provide a great deal of scalability and flexibility<br /> Disadvantage of Publish-Subscribe Pattern:<br /> Due to asynchronous interactions, testing is not a matter of making a request and then analyzing the result, thus testing can be challenging.**
       * How can you scale the two different approaches?
 What are ?
 Why?
 What are challenges to be considered?
         **ANSWER HARIS:<br /> For apache kafka you must add brokers to scale out or rebalance data across brokers which are being more heavily used.
 But pushing new Kafka broker into production can potentially impact performance because moving thousands of partitions to staging can take hours.<br />**
-        **For RabbitMQ and the publish-subscribe pattern you can split the queue into multiple queues and distribute them in the cluster to increase throughput.
-Having multiple clusters**
+        **For RabbitMQ and the publish-subscribe pattern you can split the queue into multiple queues and distribute them in the cluster to increase throughput.**
       * What other 2-3 topologies/patterns do you know used for data processing?
 Describe the differences and use cases with at least one additional topology.<br />
         **ANSWER HARIS: Lambda architecture is a way of processing massive quantities of data with a hybrid approach using batch-processing and stream-processing.
 No infrastructure is a key factor why lambda gets considered, whereas high-troughput, distributed and scalable are the primary reasons why kafka is favored.
 Another data processing topology is microservice architecture, which means you're building applications of small, independent services that communicate with each other trough APIs**

       * Which pattern suits your chosen application best?
-       **ANSWER HARIS: At work we try to switch to RabbitMQ with the publish-subscribe pattern to solve the problem of competing consumers.
-The current REST API is unable to serve all consumers for a reasonable amount of time, causing consumers to wait too long after a request is made.**
+       **ANSWER HARIS: Both are equally good in the operation of the application.
+I have not seen any problems due to multiple consumers or any slowdown in this regard.
+Since my data processor only manipulates the data structure and stores the data locally in a file, it's not a big deal for either pattern.
+I prefer Kafka with publish-pull so I can decide when to retrieve and process the data.**

 #### Bonus 2
 Show how your container setup could be integrated into a container orchestration system (such as Kubernets) and how it would profit from this.
 Or show how you could replace some of the components with cloud-based offers and what changes/consideradtions come with this.